Yakuza 2: Releases

 The Japanese version of the game, Ryū Ga Gotoku 2, was ported to the PlayStation 3 and Wii U consoles.
 This remastered edition of the second game in the series is bundled with the original Japanese version of the first game.
 Both compilations were released in Japan.

 PlayStation 3

 On November 1, 2012, a PlayStation 3 HD remaster of the Japanese original version of Yakuza and Yakuza 2 titled Ryu Ga Gotoku 1&2 HD edition was released in Japan.
 This "HD edition" features both game remasters bundled in a single Blu-ray disc and later in a ~19GB downloadable file.

 On December 11, 2014, this "HD edition" was re-released in the budget range "PlayStation 3 the Best" dedicated to best sellers on the Japanese domestic market.
-Simultaneously to this Blu-ray re-release, an 18.1GB downloadable version was also made available for purchase on the Japanese PlayStation Store.
+Simultaneous to this Blu-ray re-release, an 18.1GB downloadable version was also made available for purchase on the Japanese PlayStation Store.